iluvjava/Maths/Notebook 2.0 obsidian/AMATH 581 Scientific Computing/Jacobi Gauss Sediel Iterations.md

 ### **Jacobi Iteration**

 The Jacobi Iteration is used as a way to figure out the solution of a linear system.
-Consider any matrix that is SDD (Strictly Diagonally Dominance), meaning that the absolute value of the diagonally elements is larger than all the other elements on that row of the matrix.
+Consider any matrix that is SDD (Strictly Diagonally Dominance), meaning that the absolute value of the diagonally elements is larger than the sum of absolute value of all other elements on that row.
 Say that matrix is $A$, and then we want to decompose the matrix into 2 parts the diagonal parts and the non-diagonal parts, so it's like:

 $$
 A = D + R